SpaceXpanse/Whitepaper/README.md

 # SpaceXpanse /SpeX/ Manifesto
 ### A set of intentions

-Long story short: We want to make a self-sustained virtual environment by using cutting-edge technologies, which can be easily accessed by everyone from everywhere
+Long story short: We want to make a self-sustained virtual environment by using cutting-edge technologies, where its users can work, play and communicate and which can be easily accessed by everyone from everywhere

 ## Environment: